simplycod9ng/Trade-Lifecycle-Management-System/README.md

-# Trade-Management-System
+# Trade-Operations-Management-System

-This README provides an overview and implementation guide for developers, business analysts, project managers, and stakeholders involved in the **Trade Lifecycle Management System (TLMS)** initiative.
+This README provides an overview and implementation guide for developers, business analysts, project managers, and stakeholders involved in the **Trade Operations Management System (TOMS)** initiative.
 It captures the business context, key features, technology stack, testing strategy, and implementation approach for designing and delivering an enterprise-grade platform to streamline the complete trade lifecycle — from order initiation to final settlement.

 ## Project Overview

-The Trade Lifecycle Management System is a high-performance financial platform designed to automate and monitor the end-to-end lifecycle of trades across asset classes such as equities, derivatives, and fixed income instruments.
+The Trade Operations Management System is a high-performance financial platform designed to automate and monitor the end-to-end lifecycle of trades across asset classes such as equities, derivatives, and fixed income instruments.
 The platform supports real-time trade capture, validation, matching, confirmation, settlement, and reconciliation.
 It is tailored for global financial institutions seeking to modernize post-trade operations, reduce manual intervention, and ensure regulatory compliance.

-The TLMS integrates front, middle, and back-office functions through Straight Through Processing (STP), facilitating seamless communication between traders, custodians, exchanges, clearinghouses, and internal systems.
+The TOMS integrates front, middle, and back-office functions through Straight Through Processing (STP), facilitating seamless communication between traders, custodians, exchanges, clearinghouses, and internal systems.

 ## Key Functional Modules